utility-libraries/.github/profile/README.md

-This organization provides small but powerful utlity libraries
+This organization provides small but powerful utlity libraries.
+The main focus is on libraries for python (as it's the best known for me) but other languages are also welcome to be supported.
+If you wish to contribute to existing libraries or create a new one feel free to join and support.

 ## Shell